 The point of compliance for the water standard at each waste management unit is a vertical surface located at the hydraulically downgradient limit of the Unit that extends through the uppermost aquifer underlying the unit.
-The following are monitoring locations at the point of compliance: Point of Compliance Monitoring Wells M-3 M-5
+The Discharger shall include monitoring locations at the point of compliance as part of the revised WQPS required in this Order.
+Once approved by Central Valley Water